joelgrimberg/timesheetz/README.md

 - `--no-tui`: Run only the API server without the TUI
 - `--tui-only`: Run only the TUI without the API server
+- `--add`: Add a new entry for today and exit
 - `--port <number>`: Specify the port for the API server (default: 8080)
 - `--dev`: Run in development mode (uses local database)
 - `--init`: Initialize the database